bhauman/figwheel-main/docs/docs/emacs.md

 If you are on MacOS don't miss the
-[Emacs for OSX](https://emacsformacosx.com) link at the bottom of the page as downloading the pre-compiled binary is by far the easiest way to install Emacs.
+[Emacs for OSX](https://emacsformacosx.com) link at the bottom of the page as downloading the pre-compiled binary is by far the easiest way to install Emacs on OSX.

-Emacs is available in all package managers and if you can't find an expedient way to install it on your current OS, I would be very surprised.
+Emacs is universally available in most package managers and if you can't find an expedient way to install it on your current OS, I would be very very surprised.

 ## Learning to use Emacs